jahoon1998/CSCI4800_Assignment-3/README.md

-# CSCI 4800 Web Application Devlopment Assignment 3
+# CSCI 4800 Web Application Development Assignment 3
 ## Objective of the Complete Project
 You will design a minimalist version of Twitter